 In contrast to interests in stability (which focus on platoon behavior near equilibrium), our main interest in this paper is \emph{collisions}; where $x_t=x^{(p)}_t$ in \eqref{E:OVM}.
-If $\beta = \eps \equiv 0$ (the optimal velocity model of \cite{bando1994structure, bando1995dynamical}), the dynamics of \eqref{E:OVM} are continuous in a neighborhood of a collision and thus can be solved backward to identify states evolving to collision (see the right plot in Figure \ref{fig:solutions}).
+If $\beta = \eps \equiv 0$ (the optimal velocity model of \cite{bando1994structure, bando1995dynamical}), the dynamics of \eqref{E:OVM} are continuous in a neighborhood of a collision and thus can be solved backward to identify states evolving to collision (see Figure \ref{fig:solutions}).

 We will see (in Section \ref{S:deterministic_collision}) that the singularity (the $\beta$ term in \eqref{E:OVM}) in fact precludes collision in the absence of noise (we have not found a rigorous proof of this in the existing literature, so have included one here); as the following vehicle gets closer to the preceding vehicle, it decelerates quickly enough to prevent collision (see Figure \ref{fig:solutions}).